A timeline of Harvey Weinstein's downfall from October 2017 to now | CBC News

 Here's a concise timeline of Harvey Weinstein's downfall in less than 8 months

-As disgraced media mogul is expected to appear in court June 5, here's a look back at how he got to this point
+As disgraced media mogul pleads not guilty to rape and criminal sex act charges, here's a look back at events

 Cameras that had snapped Harvey Weinstein on red carpets and movie premieres for years, captured him in a different light last month — in handcuffs.